AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 ## External Dependencies

-To deploy Lingo you will need
+To deploy Lingo you will need:

 - A SNOMED International Managed Service instance, specifically
     - Snowstorm
         - used to search and update terminology content
     - Authoring Service
         - used to search and create Authoring Platform Tasks
-    - IMS
+    - Identity Management Service (IMS)
         - used to authenticate and authorise users, and authenticate to Managed Service interfaces
-    - CIS
+    - Component Identifier Service (CIS)
         - used to allocate identifiers for bulk concept creation requests - Lingo will fall back to sequential concept creation if this is not present
 - An Ontoserver instance